French Onion Gouda Stuffed Meatballs

 There are a lot of things I just can’t go without and cheese and meatballs are a few of them.
 Here lately, I’ve been working on pairing dishes with whisky.
 French onion au jus stands out in this area and adding in smoked gouda cheese seals the deal.

 Even though his recipe pairs perfectly with a great scotch whisky cocktail, if you’re not pairing this with an adult beverage, you’ll still enjoy this tasty take on a stuffed meatball recipe.

 Cast iron skillets are great to use especially when your recipes call for multiple cooking methods.
 I have many recipes where I begin my preparation on the stove and finish it off in the oven.
-And because I use a mini cast iron skillet, my French Onion Gouda Stuffed Meatballs can be enjoyed alone or on date night.
+And because I use a mini cast iron skillet (paid link), my French Onion Gouda Stuffed Meatballs can be enjoyed alone or on date night.

 Making the French Onion Gouda Stuffed Meatballs:

 Season your beef and mix all ingredients then form your meatballs.
 To stuff them, stick your thumb into the meat and place a small block of Gouda cheese in the middle.

 Note: To make my meatballs gluten-free, I intentionally left out breadcrumbs in this recipe.
 I use Cotija cheese as a replacement.
 You can also use Parmesan cheese as an alternative.

 Don’t overcook your meatballs!
 Be mindful of how long you cook them before flipping them over.

 You’re only looking to brown your meatballs a few minutes on each side.
 They’ll finish cooking when they’re placed in the oven for the final step.